qaware/from-rest-to-grpc-workshop/workshop/exercise-4/README.md

 ```

-Finally, you have to run `buf generate` to generate all the artifacts from the proto file.
+Finally, you have to run `buf generate` in the `grpc-beer-javascript/` directory to generate all the artifacts from the proto file.

 On MacOS you may get the following error because of an open issue: https://github.com/protocolbuffers/protobuf-javascript/issues/127
 ```